 When using pine wood for carving, be mindful of pitch pockets caused by insects.
 These pockets can burst, ruining your project.
 To avoid this, trim larger pieces’ edges until you find a pitch pocket-free section.

+One drawback of pine is it’s low density.
 A challenge with pine’s low-density softwood is its susceptibility to nicks and notches, which can prematurely give the wood a weathered appearance.
 To maintain the aesthetics when you carve pine, be prepared to refinish and touch up the surface occasionally to repair any damage.

 Lots Of Knots and Long Fibers